AI-sandbox/ADAMIXTURE/README.md

   $ adamixture -k 8 --data_path data.bed --save_dir out/ --name test --device mps
   ```

-> [!NOTE]
+> [!TIP]
+> **GPU Acceleration**: Using GPUs greatly speeds up processing and is highly recommended for large datasets.
+You can specify the hardware to use with the `--device` parameter:
+> - For NVIDIA GPUs, use `--device gpu` (requires CUDA).
+> - For macOS users with Apple Silicon (M1/M2/M3/M4/M5), use `--device mps` to enable Metal Performance Shaders (MPS) acceleration.
-> Biobank-scale datasets are best handled on dedicated CUDA-capable GPUs.
+> - Note that biobank-scale datasets are best handled on dedicated CUDA-capable GPUs due to high RAM requirements.

 > [!TIP]
 > **Biobank-Scale Execution & High K Values**: For large-scale datasets (e.g., UK Biobank, All of Us) with high K values, we recommend the following parameter settings for optimal convergence and performance: